WICG/attribution-reporting-api/app_to_web.md

 The `debug-reporting` [parameter](https://httpwg.org/specs/rfc8941.html#param)
 is set for each registration URL independently.
-When the OS registation is successfully delegated to the OS, regardless the result of the native OS attribution API, the browser will send non-credentialed secure HTTP POST requests to the registration URL's origin at the path `.well-known/attribution-reporting/debug/verbose`, e.g.
+When the OS registation is successfully delegated to the OS, regardless the result of the native OS attribution API, the browser will send a non-credentialed HTTP POST request to the registration URL's origin at the path `/.well-known/attribution-reporting/debug/verbose`, e.g.
 ```
 https://adtech.example/.well-known/attribution-reporting/debug/verbose
 ```

 The report data is included in the request body as a JSON list of objects, e.g.: